FGtatsuro/ansible-anyenv/README.md

 Notes
 -----

+- anyenv depends on Bash.
+Thus this role can't be used on the environment Bash isn't installed(ex.
+Container of Alpine Linux).

 - This role just installs anyenv, doesn't install any Xenv(ex. pyenv, rbenv) automatically.
 If you want to use them, please install them manually.

   ```bash